Disordered eating: why is it so important to study?5 February 2019

 Do you know the difference between eating disorders and disordered eating?
-The relationship between the two is an important one.
+On Eating Disorders Awareness Week, Kai Thomas from School of Psychology explains why the relationship between the two is so important.

 Clinical eating disorders vs. disordered eating behaviours

 Disordered eating behaviours have been found to be a lot more common in today’s society, with a high proportion of adults engaging in dieting behaviour for excessive periods of time.
-Worryingly, disordered eating behaviours have even been found to be present in children as young as 6 years old[KT2] .
+Worryingly, disordered eating behaviours have even been found to be present in children as young as 6 years old.

 The difference between disordered eating behaviours and a clinical eating disorder is the degree of severity and frequency of these behaviours.
 Individuals who demonstrate disordered eating behaviours engage in the same types of behaviours seen in clinical eating disorders, it’s just that these behaviours are less severe and occur less often.

 Not all individuals who engage in disordered eating behaviours will develop a clinical eating disorder; this is a complex condition that is dependent on various factors and timing.
 However, for some individuals these behaviours can be the starting point, leading to an increase in severity and frequency and eventually progression to a clinical eating disorder.
 It is also important to remember that disordered eating behaviours themselves can be problematic and distressing for the individual and should not be dismissed.

 - Avoidance of certain food types e.g. removing certain food groups from your diet